Downtown Keene, New Hampshire

-I found that in Keene, a small college-town less than fifteen miles from the Yankee office, whose 5,400 students make up over 1/4 of the population.
+I found that in Keene, New Hampshire, a small college-town less than fifteen miles from the Yankee office, whose 5,400 students make up over 1/4 of the population.
 In just ten minutes I can stroll to the head of Main Street, punctuated by by the sparking white spire of the United Church of Christ.
 Below it, is Central Square, dubbed one of 10 Great Public Spaces for 2009 by American Planning Association’s Great Places in America program, and spreading out below the square are two clustered rows of mostly independent shops, restaurants heading towards the Keene State College campus.

 Let’s visit some of my favorite places!

 As a baker, I am smitten with Your Kitchen Store.
 If you want it for your kitchen, they have it.
 Equally swoon-worthy is Urban Exchange (formerly Saks Thrift Avenue), an upscale consignment boutique that caters to both fashion and frugality, which is no easy feat.
 The Colonial Theatre, which first opened its doors in 1924, lives on today as a site for live and film entertainment, thanks to a dedicated group of Keene residents that saved it from demolition in the early 1990’s.